Collaborative Projects

 Eligibility

-Departments and working groups that have not yet been financially supported by Text+ but comply with the DFG funding guidelines for the NFDI (https://www.dfg.de/formulare/nfdi100/nfdi100_en.pdf, Section III (1)) are eligible to apply.
+Departments and working groups that have not yet been financially supported by Text+ but comply with the DFG funding guidelines for the NFDI (Section III (1)) were eligible to apply.

-The evaluation process is led by the coordination committees of the respective work areas.
-If members of the coordination committees are involved in applications, these members will be excluded from the evaluation process in the respective year.
+The evaluation process was led by the coordination committees of the relevant work areas.
+Members of the coordination committees who were involved in applications were excluded from the evaluation process for that year.

-Funding requires the conclusion of a subcontracting agreement within the framework of the fund transfer and cooperation agreement in the NFDI project with the Leibniz Institute for the German Language Mannheim as the main applicant institution of Text+.
-If the necessary conditions are met, especially a long-term and permanent contribution to the Text+ consortium beyond the cooperation project, an alternative is joining the fund transfer and cooperation agreement (and thus the Text+ consortium).
-However, repeated funding of the same project as a cooperation project is not possible.
+Funding required the conclusion of a subcontracting agreement within the framework of the fund transfer and cooperation agreement in the NFDI project with the Leibniz Institute for the German Language Mannheim as the main applicant institution of Text+.
+If the necessary conditions are met, especially a long-term and permanent contribution to the Text+ consortium beyond the cooperation project, an alternative was joining the fund transfer and cooperation agreement (and thus the Text+ consortium).
+However, repeated funding of the same project as a cooperation project was not possible.

 Selection criteria